Access factsheets providing information on employment law issues for Ireland

 There is only a statutory cap for compensation for unfair dismissal in Northern Ireland, unlike the cap of one year's salary or the upper statutory limit (whichever is lower) in Great Britain.

-The concept of ‘protected conversations’ does not apply in Northern Ireland and employers should use ‘without prejudice’ discussions carefully and only if they are sure this is applicable.
+The concept of ‘protected conversations’ does not apply in Northern Ireland and employers should use ‘without prejudice’ discussions carefully and only if they are sure this is applicable, which is only the case where there is an existing ’dispute’ between employee and employer.

 There are additional powers for employment judges in Great Britain, including sitting alone in certain cases and having initial sifts to see if cases should be struck out early.
 These do not apply in Northern Ireland.